codenotary/codenotary.io/pages/blog/opvizor-performance-analyzer-part-2-performance-troubleshooting-for-vmware-vsphere.md

 ---
-title: "Opvizor Performance Analyzer: Part 2 - Performance troubleshooting for VMware vSphere"
+title: "CNIL Metrics and Logs: Part 2 - Performance troubleshooting for VMware vSphere"
 image: /images/blog/1.png
 tags: ["Ops", "opvizor"]
 date: "2016-09-06"
 ---

-# Opvizor Performance Analyzer: Part 2 - Performance troubleshooting for VMware vSphere
+# CNIL Metrics and Logs: Part 2 - Performance troubleshooting for VMware vSphere

 There is a white paper available from VMware regarding best practices for vSphere, you can find the compete pdf-File here: